fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

     Check the guide on how to upload the sd card data [here](/Guides/getting started/Uploading SD Card Data/)

 !!! info "Weird files?"
-    The files in the sdcard have the following naming: YYYY-MM-DD.CSV, however, you will find in the some extra files (.01, .02...)
+    The files in the sdcard have the following naming: YY-MM-DD.CSV, however, you will find in the some extra files (.01, .02...)
 These are data files that the sensor creates once there is a reset and, to avoid corruption, it creates a new file in the sd-card, by changing the file-extension.

     A reset takes place every night at 3-4am with the purpose to avoid data loss because a problem.
-The SCK then stores the data in a file with a sequential name, and does so by changing the filename to YYYY-MM-DD.01, .02… etc depending on the amount of resets it sees during that day.
-You can see the data and work with it by changing the name from YYYY-MM-DD.01 to YYYY-MM-DD_01.CSV.
+The SCK then stores the data in a file with a sequential name, and does so by changing the filename to YY-MM-DD.01, .02… etc depending on the amount of resets it sees during that day.
+You can see the data and work with it by changing the name from YY-MM-DD.01 to YY-MM-DD_01.CSV.
 [Check the guide on how to organise your data](/Guides/data/Organise your data/#pre-process-the-sd-card-data) to automatise this.

 #### Especial status